 In normal circumstances, this course is split into two sessions per day, one in the morning and the other in the afternoon.
 The morning sessions would normally convene in Grey and Blue seminars and meet from 0900-1100.
 The afternoon session would be split into Grey and Silver seminars and meet from 1200-1400.
-The COVID-19 pandemic, however, continues to inject considerable uncertainty into the planning for safe and responsible course delivery.
-If the curve of infections is not flattened and on the decline, social distancing requirements will likely force us to alter seminar compositions, times, and locations.
+The COVID-19 pandemic, however, may continue to influence safe and responsible course delivery.
+If conditions warrant, social distancing requirements will likely force us to alter seminar compositions, times, and locations.
 The 600 teaching team asks for your patience and understanding as we continue to wrestle with how best to deliver the SAASS seminar experience, while looking out for your health and welfare as our primary consideration.

-In addition, class times may be altered for guest speakers, student events, and other SAASS-related activities.
+In addition, class times may be altered for guest speakers, student events, and other SAASSrelated activities.
 Anticipated absences from class should be cleared with the instructor, course director, Dean of Students, and/or the commandant in advance.
 If you are feeling unwell, do not risk coming to class-simply call or text one of us to let us know.